mohammad-mobin/Sandbad-mini-project-/README.md

 This mini-project took about a week to complete.
 This project uses languages ​​such as HTML, CSS, and JS.
 And I made it responsive using flexbox and media queries.
+The Poppins family font was used in this project.
 I hope you like this mini-project.😉🥰